Brahma Kumaris: Expansion

 In May 1950, Om Mandali moved to Mount Abu in Rajasthan, India.
 In 1952, a more structured form of teaching was offered to the public through a seven-lesson course.

 Brahma Kumaris began an international expansion programme from the mid-1950s.
 Since the 1970s, it has spread to London and then throughout the West.
 The most visible manifestations of the organisation are its spiritual museums, located in most major Indian cities.

 In 1980, the Brahma Kumaris became registered as a nongovernmental organisation with the United Nations Department of Global Communications.
-In 1983, the Brahma Kumaris achieved consultative status with the Economic and Social Council at the United Nations.
+In 1983, the Brahma Kumaris achieved consultative status with the United Nations Department of Economic and Social Affairs.